Inclusive Play

 Poster advertising supported borrowing sessions at Stonington Toy Library, Australia.
 Features images of children's toys and puzzles, and text about services for developmental delay and disability grants.

-Stonnington Toy Library is excited to be running bespoke Supported Borrowing Sessions outside of our standard hours.
-These sessions aim to create an environment benefitting children and families with additional sensory needs, developmental delay and disabilities.
+Stonnington Toy Library is proud to have been a grantee of the 2025/2026 Supported Borrowing Sessions which enabled us to open 2 additional hours a week outside of our standard hours.
+These sessions aimed to create an environment benefitting children and families with additional sensory needs, developmental delay and disabilities.

-Sessions are on Wednesday afternoons from 1:30pm to 3:30pm and have a dedicated Toy Library Co-ordinator on hand to assist you and your family.
+Sessions had a dedicated Toy Library Co-ordinator on hand to assist families.

 Colorful circular logo with the text "Toys Without Barriers Toy Library" in black in the center, surrounded by a rainbow-colored ring.